Cycle track

-A cycle track, separated bike lane or protected bike lane (sometimes historically referred to as a sidepath) is an exclusive bikeway that has elements of a separated path and on-road bike lane.
-A cycle track is located within or next to the roadway, but is made distinct from both the sidewalk and general purpose roadway by vertical barriers or elevation differences.
+A cycle track or cycleway (British) or bikeway (mainly North American), sometimes historically referred to as a sidepath, is a separate route for cycles and not motor vehicles.
+In some cases cycle tracks are also used by other users such as pedestrians and horse riders (see shared-use route).
+A cycle track can be next to a normal road, and can either be a shared route with pedestrians (common in countries such as the United Kingdom) or be made distinct from both the pavement and general roadway by vertical barriers or elevation differences.

-In urban planning, cycle tracks are designed to encourage bicycling in an effort to relieve automobile congestion and reduce pollution, reduce bicycling fatalities and injuries by eliminating the need for cars and bicycles to jockey for the same road space, and to reduce overall confusion and tension for all users of the road.
+In urban planning, cycle tracks are designed to encourage cycling and reduce motor vehicle congestion and pollution, cycling accidents (by alleviating the conflict between motor vehicles and cycles sharing the same road space) and general confusion and inconvenience for road users.

 Cycle tracks may be one-way or two-way, and may be at road level, at sidewalk level, or at an intermediate level.
-They all have in common some separation from motor traffic with bollards, car parking, barriers or boulevards.
+When located alongside normal roads, they usually have some separation from motor traffic in the form of bollards, car parking, barriers or boulevards.
 Barriers may include curbs, concrete berms, posts, planting/median strips, walls, trenches, or fences.
 They are often accompanied by a curb extension or other features at intersections to simplify crossing.

-In the UK, cycle track is a roadway constructed specifically for use by cyclists, but not by any other vehicles.
-In Ireland cycle track also covers cycle lanes marked on the carriageway but only if accompanied by a specific sign.
+In the UK, a cycle track is a road specifically for use by cyclists and not motor vehicles.
+In Ireland the term cycle track also includes cycle lanes marked on the carriageway, but only if accompanied by a specific sign.
 In the UK, a cycle track may be alongside a roadway (or carriageway) for all vehicles or it may be on its own alignment.
 The term does not include cycle lanes or other facilities within an all-vehicle carriageway.